 raspberry cordial and river crabs,

-watching the slow paced, simple and starving life
+watching the slow paced, simple and spartan life of the hardworking monks -

 reappearing from their empty cells,

 No one came here and no one left except those, nearly dead, who had nowhere else to go..

 “Everything has its order and its reason.
 Life is a task, nothing more and nothing else,” he was told by one white haired monk who talked to the herbs and flowers in the vegetable garden in front of his cell.

 Everything was spotlessly clean -

 their worn out grey robes, even their bare feet after walking for miles on dirt every day.

 Then he burnt himself.
 First on his palm, then on his hands.
 The oldest monk treated him the first time, but then let him be, crying out in anger and hitting him on his palms:

 “You need more and it would never be enough, as physical pain will never be strong enough to silence your inner shame.”